iliaamiri/a-web-bot-for-booking-the-closest-possible-appointment-on-ICBC-Driver-Licensing/README.md

 This bot snipes the closest time (based on your logic) for an ICBC Road Test.

 ## Pre-requisites and Installations
+1. Basic knowledge of:
+    - Working with Command Line interface
+    - Basic knowledge of JavaScript
+    - Basic knowledge of Node.js and NPM
-1. You only need to install Node.js (https://nodejs.org/en/download/)
+3. You need to install Node.js (https://nodejs.org/en/download/)

 ## Setup the bot